 When I was just 15 years old, my dad gave me my first DSLR camera.
 It was an old, manual focus Nikon.
 I took it to the barn with me every day.
 I would practice taking photos of the horses, my friends, the flowers, the dogs - basically anything I could take a picture of.
 I was hooked.

-After a long day at the barn, I would rush home, upload all the pictures, edit them and email them off to my friends.
+After a long day at the barn, I would rush home, upload all the pictures, edit them and email them off to all of my friends.
 The excitement they got when they saw the photos of themselves and their horses truly made me happy and made me want to further this new found passion.
 I eventually saved up some money and bought myself a newer, higher quality camera.
 This is where my love for photography began to escalate.
-In the end of 2017 I decided to take my passion even further and turn it into the business I now call Karli Dannewitz Photography.
+A few years later, I decided to take my passion even further and turn it into the business I now call Karli Dannewitz Photography.

 My Passion for horses, however, started at the young age of 6 years old.
 The local park had pony rides every weekend and I would beg my parents to let me ride the ponies.
 From there my horse obsession grew.
 Any tack store we would pass, I would beg them to stop and let me look around.
 I would read the bulletin board outside filled with all the "Horses For Sale" ads.
 And yes of course, I begged my parents for a horse (it never worked) .
 I did, however, talk them into taking me to riding lessons.
 The obsession only grew into a 17 year-long riding career.
 Throughout those years I did everything from Playdays, local shows, A-Rated shows, all the way up to Nationals where I won a Reserve and National Champion at The Canadian Arabian Nationals in Half Arabian Western Pleasure, Junior To Ride.